-Finally, in the spirit of \cite{khasminskibook,KosLev76}, we use LAN to address the question of optimal estimation of linear functionals of low-rank quantum states.
+Finally, in the spirit of \cite{MR620321,KosLev76}, we use LAN to address the question of optimal estimation of linear functionals of low-rank quantum states.
 While property estimation is a well-established concept in quantum information theory (for example see \cite{wagner_issa} for estimation of von-Neumann entropy), the optimal procedures for estimation of a linear functional of a quantum state are less well known.
-In this direction, the quantum analog of the concept of least favorable sub-family is treated in \cite{tsang_semipara}.
-We construct an estimator of the linear functional and use the concept of a least favorable sub-family and LAN to show optimality (up to sharp constants) of our estimator.
+In this direction, the quantum analog of the concept of a least favorable sub-family is treated in \cite{tsang_semipara}.
+We construct an estimator of the linear functional and use the latter concept and LAN to show optimality (in the sense of sharp constants) of our estimator.
 It should be noted that while \cite{tsang_semipara} gives a pointwise optimality result, we establish a minimax result; the classical analog of the latter can be found in \cite{KosLev76}.